Truth Squad Fact Checks Obama's State Of The Union

-NPRs Jackie Northam has spent much time in Afghanistan, and Jackie, what did you hear in that statement?
+OBAMA: NPR's Jackie Northam has spent much time in Afghanistan, and Jackie, what did you hear in that statement?

 JACKIE NORTHAM: Well, the president chose his words very, very carefully there.
 He said the Afghan Security Forces can begin to take the lead.
-And I dont think you would find many people who would expect a mass exodus of U.S. troops coming out in a year-and-a-half from now, in part because the numbers that they want to train are huge.
-Theyre looking - the tentative goal of 160,000 Afghan soldiers and about 125,000 Afghan Police.
-The most optimistic estimate to get these forces up and running is three to five years, and thats optimistic, most people think its going to be about 10 years.
+And I don't think you would find many people who would expect a mass exodus of U.S. troops coming out in a year-and-a-half from now, in part because the numbers that they want to train are huge.
+They're looking - the tentative goal of 160,000 Afghan soldiers and about 125,000 Afghan Police.
+The most optimistic estimate to get these forces up and running is three to five years, and that's optimistic, most people think it's going to be about 10 years.

 INSKEEP: Jackie, I want to move on to the other war in Iraq, which the president described as nearing an end.

-Pres.
 OBAMA: We will have all of our combat troops out of Iraq by the end of this August.

-INSKEEP: NPRs Mary Louise Kelly covers the Pentagon.
+INSKEEP: NPR's Mary Louise Kelly covers the Pentagon.
 Mary Louise, he said all our combat troops...

-INSKEEP: The president also said the U.S. has killed quote far more al-Qaida fighters and their affiliates this past year, 2009, than in 2008.
+INSKEEP: The president also said the U.S. has killed quote "far more al-Qaida fighters and their affiliates this past year, 2009, than in 2008."
 Is it true?

-KELLY: Thats an awfully difficult one to fact check because it is so hard to independently verify these numbers.
-Youre talking about strikes, primarily in the tribal areas of Afghanistan and Pakistan.
+LOUISE KELLY: That's an awfully difficult one to fact check because it is so hard to independently verify these numbers.
+You're talking about strikes, primarily in the tribal areas of Afghanistan and Pakistan.
 Strikes, that on the Pakistani side, the U.S. does not even officially acknowledge nor does Pakistan.
 What we know is the U.S. has stepped up those drone strikes significantly in the years since President Obama took office.
 They are clearly getting people, how many are civilians, how many are bad guys, difficult to say.
 And we do know the two biggest bad guys - Osama bin Laden, Ayman al-Zawahiri - still out there.

 INSKEEP: Mary Louise, thanks very much.

-KELLY: Youre welcome.
+LOUISE KELLY: You're welcome.

-Youre listening to MORNING EDITION from NPR News.
+INSKEEP: You're listening to MORNING EDITION from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.